Christopher-DSA/DataSciencePortfolio/SQL/README(SQL).md

 ### (Step 2)
 Next, I looked through the tables to see what info was in each column.
 You also checked for any messy or wrong data
 ### (Step 3)
 Next, I started working on creating queries to clean the data.
-Once I was done I created a new clean version of each table, keeping the old ones as backup temporaily.
+Once I was done I created a new clean version of each table making to preserve the old tables as backups temporaily.
 ### (Step 4)
 Next, I started answering the 5 questions in part 3 using SQL queries.
 ### (Step 5)